Joystream/joystream/content-directory-schemas/README.md

 const createClassInput = JSON.parse(fs.readFileSync('/path/to/inputs/1_LanguageClass.json')) as CreateClass
 ```

-Besides that, a Typescript code can be written to generate some inputs (ie. using a loop) that can then can be used to initialize classess, schemas or insert entities into the content directory.
+Besides that, a Typescript code can be written to generate some inputs (ie. using a loop) that can then can be used to create classes/schemas or insert entities into the content directory.

 There are a lot of other potential use-cases, but for the purpose of this documentation it should be enough to mention there exists this very easy way of converting `.schema.json` files into Typescript interfaces.